redux-saga/saga-query/README.md

 need more granular control over the flow of your business logic, then `saga-query` might suit your needs.

-## We are not
+## `saga-query` is *not*

-- A DSL wrapped around data loading logic
+- A DSL wrapped around data fetching and caching logic
-- Magical
 - Going to accommodate all use-cases
+- Going to solve all your problems
+- Going to erradicate all boilerplate

-## Show me
+## Show me the way

 ```tsx
 import { put, call } from 'redux-saga/effects';